gabrielmcg/Docker-docs/ops/README.md

 <li class="li">Click on the VM Options tab, and in the Boot Options
 section, select <code class="ph codeph">Force BIOS setup(*)</code> to ensure that the machine enters the BIOS setup screen on next boot of this VM.
-This will allow you to adjust the boot order, placing the virtual CDROM in front of your hard drive.</li>
+This will allow you to adjust the boot order, placing the virtual CD-ROM in front of your hard drive.</li>

-<li class="li">Optionally you can remove the floppy drive
+<li class="li">Optionally you can remove the floppy drive.
 </li>

 </ul>